patrickbirch/percona-server/doc/source/release-notes/Percona-Server-5.7.23-23.rst

   :psbug:`3702`.
 * Setting the global variable :variable:`version_suffix` to NULL could lead to a server crash.
 Bug fixed :psbug:`4785`.
+* The RocksDB server immediately aborts when a background thread encounters an error.
+Bug fixed :psbug:`4706`.

 Other Bugs Fixed
 ================